  Principle 5: CD actions that build trust and enhance cooperation, equity and inclusion

-With the development of the WMO concept of PPE and the adoption of the PPE policy expressed in the Geneva Declaration 2019, the CD actions should provide opportunities for expanding the participation of partners from public, private and academic sectors.
+With the development of the WMO concept of PPE and the adoption of the PPE policy expressed in the Geneva Declaration 2019, the CD actions should provide opportunities for expanding the participation of partners from public, private and academic sectors, strengthening roles of directors of NMHSs as leaders of PPE activities in their countries/territories, and sharing knowledge on legal systems and policies related to PPE [Japan].
 Furthermore, partnerships and initiatives based on citizens science and volunteerism may bring cost-effective benefits.
 Engagement of research and user communities in the co-design and co-production of systems, products and services will ensure that the CD actions will meet users’ needs and will accelerate the research-to-operations cycle.
 Establishing functional platforms for discussion with the stakeholders from all sectors (based on the format of the WMO’s Open Consultative Platform) would help build various communities of practice coordinated by the NMHS, which will in turn enhance trust and visibility.
-WCDS also builds on the partnerships with international development partners which is crucial for bringing significant financial resources to support CD interventions.
+WCDF also builds on the partnerships with international development partners which is crucial for bringing significant financial resources to support CD interventions.
 The Strategy should contribute to the effective implementation of relevant initiatives aimed at bridging the capacity gaps, such as the Alliance for Hydromet Development, the Country Support Initiative (CSI), the Systematic Observations Financing Facility (SOFF), CREWS, etc. Furthermore, strengthening of all forms of regional and subregional cooperation and collaboration will be promoted for enhanced collective capacity in dealing with cross-border challenges.

 Key result areas in applying principle 5: The potential of the whole national weather enterprise is realized by adopting new business models based on partnerships among the public, private, academic and civil sectors.
-Enhanced technological and service capacity at national and regional levels by leveraging capabilities of partners in various parts of the value chain and prudent use of development financial assistance.
+Strengthened roles of Directors of NMHSs as leaders of promoting PPE activities, and knowledge shared on legal systems and policies related to PPE.
+[Japan] Enhanced technological and service capacity at national and regional levels by leveraging capabilities of partners in various parts of the value chain and prudent use of development financial assistance.
 Enhanced collective social responsibility in addressing societal risks and challenges.

  Principle 6: Result-based CD actions – establish/improve feedback mechanisms, evaluate and ensure continuous improvement

 А systematic feedback mechanisms is necessary to assess the success and impact of the CD actions and ensure the continuous improvement through the CD process cycle.
 Evaluation of CD actions performance and results should be conducted through a common methodology, highlighting strengths and weaknesses, lessons learnt, and needs for corrective actions.
 Enhanced reporting with links to the WMO Evaluation and Monitoring System should be utilized to collect analytical data for such assessment.
-Furthermore, as a strategy under the WMO umbrella, the WCDS should be supported by an information repository allowing such analytical work, as well as a platform for sharing information.
+Furthermore, as a strategy under the WMO umbrella, the WCDF should be supported by an information repository allowing such analytical work, as well as a platform for sharing information.
 Lessons learnt, promoting local knowledge and good practices.

 Key result areas in applying principle 6: Long-term efficiency, effectiveness and sustainability of all CD actions.
 Improved return on invested development funds.
 Consistent improvement of NMHSs’ capacity, through applying good practices and lessons learnt.
 Key capacity gaps are closed, and new CD challenges addressed on a timely manner.